 The London North East Maths Hub Shanghai Exchange 2019/20

 In November 2019 we had 2 specialists from the London North East Maths Hub.
-Rob Sear and Becky Dokmanovic detail an account of their recent visit –
+Rob Sear and Becky Dokmanovic detail an account of their recent visit, here

 Shanghai Style Open Lessons

-It is indeed a shame as Rob and Becky have said that the Shanghai teachers will not return in the Spring Term 2020 due to the Coronavirus outbreak.
-However, we will still be disseminating what we have learned from this years programme.
+It is indeed a shame as Rob and Becky have said that the Shanghai teachers will not return in the Spring Term 2020 due to the Coronavirus pandemic.
+However, we are still disseminating what we have learned from this years programme.